leonzheng2/INF554-Link_Prediction_of_a_Citation_Network/README.md

 # Predicting Missing Links in a Citation Network

-INF554 (2018-2019) final project - Guillaume Dufau, Christopher Murray, Léon Zheng
+INF554 Machine Learning I (2018-2019, M. Vazirgiannis, Ecole polytechnique) final project - Guillaume Dufau, Christopher Murray, Léon Zheng

 The project is composed of two Python file, main.py and main_kaggle.py.
 The first one is used to work with the testing_set.txt, so that we can build our final model for the submission.
 The second file uses this model to create the submission file for Kaggle.